Phase-Averaged Dynamics of a Periodically Surging Wind Turbine

 \subsection{Torque Amplitude Response}

 Aerodynamic-torque amplitudes, referenced to their respective surge-velocity amplitudes $U=fA$, are shown for sinusoidal and trapezoidal waveforms in Figure \ref{fig:ampAero}, while similar plots for the generator (measured) torque are given in Figure \ref{fig:ampMeas}.
 The transfer-function magnitudes were normalized by the steady torque for each case $\tau_0$ and the wind speed $u_1$.
 The aerodynamic torque was predicted by the model to increase in amplitude and asymptotically approach a maximum value above $f^*\approx1$.
 The generator torque predictions showed behavior more characteristic of a low-pass filter, where the amplitude decreased with increased frequency.
-The data for both the aerodynamic torque and generator torque showed good agreement with the model predictions, except for the two lowest tip-speed ratios in the sinusoidal-waveform cases.
-At these tip-speed ratios, the turbine was close to stall, a flow regime not accounted for in the model.
-Decreasing the resistive load by 0.1 $\rm{\Omega}$ in the steady case caused the turbine to stall completely, slowing to a rotation rate of less than 10 $\rm{rads^{-1}}$.
+The data for both the aerodynamic torque and generator torque showed good agreement with the model predictions for low values of $f^*$, except for the two lowest tip-speed ratios in the sinusoidal-waveform cases.
+Excluding these tip-speed ratios and the highest three values of $f^*$, the average relative error between the model predictions and measured data was 2.79\% and 2.13\% for the aerodynamic and generator torque amplitudes, respectively.
+At the two lowest tip-speed ratios, the turbine was close to stall, a flow regime not accounted for in the model.
+Decreasing the resistive load by 0.1 $\rm{\Omega}$ in the steady case caused the turbine to stall completely, slowing to a rotor speed of less than 10 $\rm{rads^{-1}}$.
 Unsteady tests undertaken at these two loading conditions with higher amplitudes and frequencies than those shown also caused the turbine to stall completely.